-To comply with State regulations, the Colden Water District, will be annually issuing a report describing the quality of your drinking water.
+To comply with State regulations, the Colden Water District annually issues a report describing the quality of your drinking water.
 The purpose of this report is to raise your understanding of drinking water and awareness of the need to protect our drinking water sources.
 Last year, your tap water met all State drinking water health standards.
 We are proud to report that our system did not violate a maximum contaminant level or any other water quality standard.
-This report provides an overview of 2010's water quality.
+This report provides an overview of last year's water quality.
 Included are details about where your water comes from, what it contains, and how it compares to State standards.

-If you have any questions about this report or concerning your drinking water, please contact Mr. Gerald Pietraszek, Water Board Chairman or Ms. Annie Hoffman, Town Supervisor at 941-5022.
+If you have any questions about this report or concerning your drinking water, please contact Ms. Kimberly Reichert, District Water Clerk or Mr. Gerald Pietraszek, Councilman, at 941-5022.
 We want you to be informed about your drinking water.
-If you want to learn more, please attend any of our regularly scheduled Quarterly Water Board meetings.
-In 2011, the meetings will be held at the Colden Town Hall, at 7:30 PM, on the following dates.
-March 9, June 8, September 7, and December 7.
+If you want to learn more, please attend any of our regularly scheduled Town Board meetings.
+The meetings are held the second Thursday of each month, at 7 PM at the Town Hall on Rte.
+240.